szaydel/integraty/docs/integraty/xstring.md

 #### Arguments

 - `*funcs` *(Sequence[Callable[(s* - str) -> string]]): A sequence of functions, each with a single argument, returning a single value.
+- `sub_pattern` *string, optional* - Substitution regex pattern.
+Defaults to None.
+- `replacement` *string, optional* - Text with which to replace all matches of `sub_pattern`.
+Defaults to None.
+- `pattern` *str, optional* - Select lines matching pattern.
+Defaults to None.
+- `exclude` *bool, optional* - Invert pattern matching.
+Defaults to False.

 #### Returns